pk98723/K8s/README.md

 - Now lets do an image upgrade by running below command
 - Here we are doing nginx version upgrade to 1.9.1.
 - Since we have 3 pods, the upgrade happens on 3 pods one by one without downtime.
-> kubectl set image deploy/nginx-dep nginx=nginx:1.9.1
+> kubectl set image deploy/nginx-dep nginx=nginx:1.9.1 (to update from version 1.23.0 to 1.23.4, we only specify the name of the pod to update but not the version. ex: kubectl set image deploy/nginx nginx=nginx:1.23.4  is correct command, but PS kubectl set image deploy/nginx nginx:1.23.0=nginx:1.23.4 is wrong command)
 Output:
 C:\Users\pavan>kubectl set image deploy/nginx-dep nginx=nginx:1.9.1
 deployment.apps/nginx-dep image updated